 Eye mucus in dogs is normal and can be caused by a number of things, from viruses to allergies.

-However, excessive discharge (especially when it’s yellow or yellow-green) could be a sign of an infection, glaucoma or other eye problem — even a brain or nerve injury.
+However, excessive discharge (especially when it’s yellow or yellow-green) could be a sign of an infection, glaucoma or other eye problems — even a brain or nerve injury.

 Learning more about the most common causes of excessive eye discharge will enable you to help your dog stay healthy.
-To keep this article simple, I’ll discuss three very common culprits: conjunctivitis, dry eye and breed issues.
+To keep this article simple, I’ll discuss 3 common culprits: conjunctivitis, dry eye and breed issues.

 Keep in mind that there are many more possible causes of mucus in a dog’s eyes, so please see your veterinarian for a diagnosis if the discharge seems excessive — or if your dog is squinting and has tender eyes.